Welcome to our Support Center

 Working Beyond Self-Employment

-As a self-employed individual, you may have other sources of income beyond your self-employment.
-In this case, you may need to pay National Insurance contributions (NICs) on these earnings as well.
+If you are self-employed and have other sources of income, you may be required to pay National Insurance contributions (NICs) on those additional earnings too.

-To combine your NICs, you will need to provide your self-employment income and your employment income to HM Revenue and Customs (HMRC).
-HMRC will then calculate your total NICs liability based on both sources of income.
+- To combine them, you must provide your self-employment and employment income details to HM Revenue and Customs (HMRC) for the calculation of your total NICs liability.

 Planning for the Future